 It’s always a good idea for those preparing for divorce to, early in the process, begin listing all their personal and marital property.
 This gives the parties a head start on the painstaking process of valuing all the assets.
 It also helps make sure the other side doesn’t get away with trying to unlawfully conceal any assets.

 There are many potential pitfalls and things to consider when going through a divorce, perhaps especially when it’s a high asset divorce.
-Texas attorneys with experience in these matters can help people know what to watch out for.
+Dallas divorce attorneys with experience in these matters can help people know what to watch out for.